hashicorp/vault/website/source/guides/authentication.html.md

 ### <a name="step3"></a>Step 3: Get Role ID and Secret ID

-Since the example created `jenkins` role which operates in pull mode, Vault will generate the Secret ID.
-Similarly to tokens, you can set properties such as usage-limit, TTLs and expirations on the secret IDs.
+Since the example created a `jenkins` role which operates in pull mode, Vault will generate the Secret ID.
+Similarly to tokens, you can set properties such as usage-limit, TTLs, and expirations on the secret IDs.

 #### CLI command